mswimmer/www.elbsides.de/www/index.md

 ## [Sponsors](https://2019.elbsides.de/sponsors.html) ##

-Such an event cannot be organized without the support of the community as the admission fee is mearly a token amount.
+Such an event cannot be organized without the support of the community as the admission fee is merely a token amount.
 So we cannot thank our sponsors enough in making this event possible.

 ![DFN CERT logo](assets/images/dfn-cert.gif)